tonvanbart/kubeboot/README.md

 Note: just `docker-compose up` should work, however it will not rebuild the application container in all cases.
 The app will be exposed on port 9999.
 See [docker-compose.yaml](docker-compose.yaml) for details.

+One point to note is that the port forward on the `keyvalue` service is not necessary for the compose to work; the port would be exposed on the internal network anyway.
+However forwarding it means that you can connect locally using `redis-cli` to poke around.

 ### Running on Kubernetes

 _*TBD*_